-This Operation Manual was written for people installing, operating, and troubleshooting Reno A & E Model T-110 inductive loop vehicle detectors.
-The Model T-110 inductive loop vehicle detector is a single channel, shelf-mount type loop detector with delay and extension timing.
-The Model T-110 is designed to meet or exceed the NEMA Standards TS 1-1989.
+This Operation Manual was written for people installing, operating, and troubleshooting Reno A & E Model T-210 inductive loop vehicle detectors.
+The Model T-210 inductive loop vehicle detector is a scanning, two channel, shelf-mount type loop detector with delay and extension timing.
+The Model T-210 is designed to meet or exceed the NEMA Standards TS 1-1989.

-The Model T-110 uses a microcontroller to monitor and process signals from the loop / lead-in circuit.
-The operation of the detector is programmed with a front panel mounted six-position DIP switch module to provide the following selections:
+The Model T-210 uses a microcontroller to monitor and process signals from two separate loop / lead-in circuits.
+The operation of each channel is independently programmed with a front panel mounted six-position DIP switch module to provide the following selections: